garciat20/tune-tracker/README.md

 # TuneTracker

 A prefilled database with songs and fake users.
-Interacting with CLI can allow users to sign up/ login and perform core functions
+Interacting with CLI can allow users to sign up/ login and perform core functions.
+Future implementations are at the bottom.
 ## Description

 Tunetracker allows users to sign up/ login to access core features of the application such as following/ unfollowing other users, create a playlist, add songs to it, view profile statistics, and recommend songs based on listening history.